-Louisiana, like all states, prohibits a non-licensed layperson from practicing law or from rendering legal services.
-La.R.S.
-37:213.
-The "practice of law' is defined in La.R.S.
+Defining the Unauthorized Practice of Law in Louisiana (La.R.S.
+37:212) The "practice of law" is defined in La.R.S.
 37:212 to include:

-(1) In a representative capacity, the appearance as an advocate, or the drawing of papers, pleadings or documents, or the performance of any act in connection with pending or prospective proceedings before any court of record in this state; or
+1) In a representative capacity, the appearance as an advocate, or the drawing of papers, pleadings or documents, or the performance of any act in connection with pending or prospective proceedings before any court of record in this state; or